 The Monetary Risks and Benefits of Long-Term Leases

 Business owners in Ontario often find themselves having to make choices with important financial consequences for their companies.
 A poorly thought out decision could lock a company into an unfavourable agreement or contract for a very long time.
 On the other hand, a good decision could provide a firm with a long-term strategic advantage, which can then be used to improve its bottom line.
-One concrete example of this kind of choice is when an owner has to set and negotiate the period of time for an important lease agreement.
-This could involve the lease of land by a company that engages in farming , or a firm might need to lease a property to use as a warehouse for its goods.
-Further still, a company may need to lease equipment to continue to operate its business.
-However, there are some monetary risks, as well as advantages, to business owners who decide to utilize long-term leases.
-Some of those risks and benefits are discussed here.
+One concrete example of this kind of choice is when an owner has to set and negotiate the period of time for an important commercial lease agreement.
+This could involve the lease of land by a company that engages in farming , or a firm might need to lease a property to use as a warehouse for its goods, or a company may need to lease equipment to continue to operate its business.
+However, there are some monetary risks, as well as advantages, to business owners who decide to utilize long-term commercial leases.

 Risk #1: Higher Costs